worktheclock/replit.github.io/classrooms/teams_for_education.md

 You can add arbitrary files to your repl, which means you can add PDFs, images, or any supplemental material.
 However, we recommend to start your students off with a README.md a file.
 It's the standard documentation and entry-point file for code repositories and when Repl.it sees that file it will display it first.
 Here is an [example repl with a README](https://repl.it/@amasad/python-with-readme).

-## Testing and assesments
+## Testing and assessments

-Since Repl.it is a general-purpose IDE that supports third-party packages in many languages, you can integrate testing frameworks into your projects which can be used for assesments.
+Since Repl.it is a general-purpose IDE that supports third-party packages in many languages, you can integrate testing frameworks into your projects which can be used for assessments.

 We've written a tutorial for how to do testing in Python using PyTest that you can read [here](https://docs.repl.it/tutorials/09-test-driven-development).